road-core/service/README.md

 make schema
 ```

-When the OLS service is started OpenAPI schema is available on `/openapi.json` endpoint.
+When the RCS service is started OpenAPI schema is available on `/openapi.json` endpoint.
 For example, for service running on localhost on port 8080, it can be accessed and pretty printed by using following command:

 ```sh
 curl 'http://127.0.0.1:8080/openapi.json' | jq .